 Open Monday through Wednesday 11am to midnight, Thursday through Saturday 11am to 3am.

 If Frenchmen Street isn't enough for you, check out Howling Wolf.
 It's about a fifteen minute drive away and worth the drive, especially on Sunday evenings, the day when the Hot 8 Brass Bands have a residency in the concert hall adjacent to the bar.
 An explosion of authentic and super sexy energy.

 Saturn Bar (3067 St Claude Ave, New Orleans)

 Open Sunday to Thursday from 4pm to midnight, Friday and Saturday from 4pm to 1am.

 One of the most famous bars in New Orleans , Saturn Bar is an important NOLA institution.
 It is a landmark on St. Claude Avenue and has been owned by the same family for over 40 years.
 Their cocktails are cheap and the coldest beers in town can be found here.
 Monthly, they have “Mod Night” with a DJ who plays music until dawn.

 Open Sunday through Thursday 5pm to 2am, Friday and Saturday 4pm to 4am.

 This bar owes its name to the geographical coordinates of the city: latitude 30° north and longitude 90° east.
 Here you can play until late and eat good traditional local dishes and oysters.
-Every Monday there is jam night , a live show in which the resident band is joined in rotation by other musicians.
+Every Monday there is jam night , a live event in which the resident band is joined by other musicians in rotation.